wilsonz347/AI-Codebase-Report-Generator/README.md

 Silt analyzes legacy or unfamiliar Python codebases and generates a simple, human-readable markdown report.
 It leverages the OpenAI API to produce natural-language summaries of code files based on extracted imports and function names.

-This minimal version focuses on core functionality to demonstrate LLM integration while keeping the codebase lightweight and easy to extend.

 ## Features

 - Recursively parse a local Python project directory